 (Linked to Problem Identification > Output > Issue ID)

 The Referral System's unique IDs for legal issues identified for individual users (registered or annonymous).
+This unique identification number format should incorporate the User’s Unique ID, so users can easily be identified.

 User's Role in Legal Issue

-The specific role(s) the Referral System determined that the user will play in the legal issue (i.e., plaintiff, defendant, etc.)
+The specific role(s) the Referral System determined that the user will play in the legal issue (i.e., plaintiff, defendant, etc.) Users may have different roles in different legal issues.

 Outcome